Anna-Lisa Christiane: Early life and education

-Christiane was born in 1994 in Wellington, New Zealand.
-Raised in New Plymouth, Taranaki, she spent her early years along the region's distinctive black sand beaches and worked in retail in Wellington.
+Christiane was born in 1994 in Wellington, New Zealand, and was raised in New Plymouth in the Taranaki region on the North Island.
 During her high school years, she aspired to pursue a career in acting or modeling in the United States.

 Career

+Modeling

-Christiane's physical appearance and height of 5'11" led to frequent suggestions that she consider modeling.
-She began her career at the age of 16 and was discovered by a scout from Red 11 Model Management and signed contracts that provided consistent modeling work throughout Asia.
-At the age of 19, Christiane began her international modeling career.
+Christiane began modeling at the age of 16 after being scouted by an agency representative from Red 11 Model Management while working part-time in a Wellington retail store.
+She made her runway debut at Wellington Fashion Week, and the agency subsequently placed her on contracts across Asia.
+At the age of 19, she began working internationally.

+At the age of 21, Christiane relocated to the United States, first living in the Koreatown district of Los Angeles before moving to New York City to pursue fashion work.
+She has since been featured on the covers of Elle Bulgaria, Harper's Bazaar Vietnam, L'Officiel India, and Grazia Philippines.

 In 2015, Christiane was crowned as Miss Earth New Zealand.
 In the same year, she became a face of the Be Cruelty Free campaign with animal rights activists and presented over 90,000 signatures to the Parliament of New Zealand, advocating for a ban on animal testing for cosmetics.

-By the age of 21, Christiane moved to the United States for modeling.
-She initially lived in Los Angeles, before relocating to New York to become a fashion model.

-As she transitioned into the entertainment industry, Christiane began pursuing acting roles.
-Despite being in the early stages of her acting career, she quickly gained traction when she landed the lead role in the 2021 film, Heroine Yehenara.

-As a model, Christiane has been featured on the cover of Elle Bulgaria, Harper's Bazaar Vietnam and L'Officiel India.
+Acting

+Following her move to the United States, Christiane began pursuing acting alongside her modeling and social-media work.
+She took the title role in the 2021 film Heroine Yehenara, playing a 19th-century Chinese concubine who rises to imperial power; she undertook sword and weapons training in preparation for the part.